notaryproject/notation/building.md

 The notation repo contains the following:

 - `notation` - A CLI for signing and verifying artifacts with Notation
-- `docker-generate` - Extends docker with `docker generate` to create locally persisted manifest for signing, without having to push to a registry.
-- `docker-notation` - Extends docker with `docker notation` to enable, sign and verify Notation signatures.

 Building above binaries require [golang](https://golang.org/dl/) with version `>= 1.17`.